bjartek/go-with-the-flow/README.md

 Feel free to ask questions to @bjartek or @0xAlchemist in the Flow Discord.

 ## How to configure the flow.json file
-The flow json file for working on devnet should look something like the file you have in the example folder.
+The flow json file for working on emulator should look something like the file you have in the example folder.

 Right now the examples are only creating two accounts/contracts but if you need more feel free to rename the 3-10 keys to suit your needs.
 Note that the emulator will always create the accounts in that order given that service account.